 If you tell your employer that you are adaptable, that is telling them that you are better able to take on work challenges, deal with work-related issues with more patience and calm and that you can easily adapt and adjust to the work environment and learn to work with a variety of people.

-If you back up your adaptability by giving examples of how you adjusted abroad, you not only stand out, but you also demonstrate just how well you can adapt to any situation.
+If you back up your adaptability by giving examples of how you adjusted abroad, you not only stand out but also demonstrate just how well you can adapt to any situation.

 When you are interviewing for a job, aside from considering your education and experience, the employer is also having a conversation with you to get a feel for you as a person.